CENDARI/documentation/source/developer/index.rst

 Developer
 =========

-This section describes the actual implemenation of the components.
+This section describes the actual implementation of the components.
 It is automatically generated from the component's source.

 .. toctree::